ericjanto/personal-blog/content/pages/reading-list.md

 - [ ] The Antidote: Happiness for People Who Can't [...] – Oliver Burkeman
 - [ ] I Will Judge You by Your Bookshelf – Grant Snider
 - [ ] How to Live on 24 Hours a Day – Arnold Bennett
+- [ ] Battle Hymn of the Tiger Mother – Amy Chua

 ### Fiction (to-read)